sungnga/instagram-clone-app/README.md

   - The option buttons in the Dialog are: Unfollow, Go to post, Share to..., Copy Link, and Cancel
   - For Cancel, add an onClick event handler and set it to onClose

-### 19. Building the ExplorePage component:
+### 19. Building the explore page:
 - The route for the explore page is `/explore`
 - The explore page consists of 2 sections:
   - the Discover People section, which has a carousel with a list of suggested followers
   - the Explore section, which has a grid of suggested posts.
 When mouse-over a post it'll show the number of likes and comments
+- **Building the ExplorePage component:**
-- In src/pages/explore.js file and in ExplorePage component:
+  - In src/pages/explore.js file:
     - Import and render the Layout component
     - Then inside the Layout component, import and render both the ExploreSuggestions and ExploreGrid components
+- **Building the ExploreSuggestions component:**
   - In src/components/explore/ExploreSuggestions.js file:
     - When the screen size is xs or smaller, the ExploreSuggestions will be hidden.
 Use the Material UI `<Hidden />` component and specify `xsDown` and wrap all the content inside this Hidden component
     - Since we've already built the FollowSuggestions component we can just import and render it here
+- **Building the ExploreGrid component:**
   - In src/components/explore/ExploreGrid.js file:
     - If loading is true, import and render the LoadingLargeIcon component
     - Else, map over the defaultPost array from our data.js file for now.
 And for each post element, render it in the `<GridPost />` component.
 Pass down the post object as post props
+- **Building the GridPost component:**
   - In src/components/shared/GridPost.js file:
     - Accept the post props from the ExploreGrid parent component
     - Render the post images in a grid
     - There's an overlay over each post image and it displays the number of likes and comments

 ### 20. Setting up Route for PostModal component:
 - When we're on the explore page and click on one of the individual posts, a modal of the post pops up showing the details of the post